kubernetes/enhancements/keps/sig-api-machinery/20190228-priority-and-fairness.md

 - When a request arrives at the handler, the request is categorized somehow.
 The nature of the categories and the categorization process is one open issue.
-Some proposals (not written yet) allow for the request to be rejected upon arrival based on that categorization and some local state.
+Some proposals allow for the request to be rejected upon arrival based on that categorization and some local state.
 Unless rejected, the request is put into a FIFO queue.
 That is one of many queues.
 The queues are associated with the categories somehow.
 Some proposals contemplate ejecting less desirable requests to make room for the newly queued request, if and when queue space is tight.

 - A request might also be rejected at a later time, based on other criteria.
 For example, as in the CoDel technique --- which will